tjardoo/openai-client/README.md

 More information [Assistants](https://platform.openai.com/docs/api-reference/assistants)

-### Currency Converter Assistant
+### Currency Converter Assistant Example

 The [`Currency Converter Assistant`](https://github.com/tjardoo/openai-client/tree/master/examples/assistants) processes conversion queries.
-It integrates a function `"get_currency_conversion"` that calls an external API endpoint to fetch real-time conversion rates with EUR as the base.
+It integrates a function `"get_currency_conversion"` to fetch real-time conversion rates with EUR as the base.
 The assistant is set up by creating a thread and run via the `create_thread_and_run` endpoint, checking the run's status, and handling tool outputs when required.
 Finally, it retrieves the assistant's responses using the `list_messages` endpoint to display the conversion results.

-## General
+## Configuration

 ### Set API key